How the seasons affect your eyes

 All these changes in the environment can also mean your vision suffers.
 Low temperatures can cause the blood vessels in and around the eyes to constrict, leading to immediate vision changes and symptoms like double vision and blurriness.

 These changes are most common when you’re outside for long periods in temperatures well below freezing.
 If you notice such symptoms and your vision changes in the cold, move inside to a warm area.

 Finally, although the winter skies are often dark and gloomy, snowfall and ice create reflective surfaces that dramatically increase the amount of light.
 For those with sensitive eyes, you may experience discomfort, more blinking, other symptoms in bright winter light.

 Everyone knows the dangers the sun poses for your eyes.
-And yet still many people each year fail to heed the warnings and as a result suffer from corneal burns, cataracts, and eye cancer.
+And yet still, many people each year fail to heed the warnings and, as a result, suffer from corneal burns, cataracts, and eye cancer.

 Fortunately, as many of you will already know, you can take various precautions to protect your eyes from sun damage.
 For instance, protective goggles and hats will help keep them away from direct sunlight, whilst sunscreen will protect the delicate skin around your eyes.
-Of course, the best advice of all is to stay indoors if it is very sunny out.
+But, of course, the best advice of all is to stay indoors if it is very sunny out.